guisehn/elixir-text-based-fps/README.md

 ### Running in your terminal

-It can also be played in the terminal, controlling one player at a time.
+It can also be played in the terminal.

-I started the code running it this way to help testing, before I added Phoenix to the project.

   * Install dependencies with `mix deps.get`
-  * Run the task `mix cli`

-This will start the game with two players: `John` and `Jane` and add both to a room called `spaceship`.

-  * You'll start playing as `John`.
-Enter the game commands such as `look`, `move`, `turn`, etc to play.
-  * To switch between players, enter `switch-player 0` and `switch-player 1`.
-  * To add a new player, enter `add-player`.
-You can later switch back to it using `switch-player 2` (each new player increments the counter).
-  * To remove the current player, enter `remove-player`, then switch to another player.
-If you try to run a game command with a removed player, it'll crash.
-  * To view the server state, enter `view-state`.
+  * Run `mix cli.server` to start the server
+  * Run `mix cli.client` in another Terminal session to join the server.
+You can open multiple sessions for multiple players.

 ## How to deploy